turnerlabs/airflow_stacks/aws/packer/airflow_worker_python3/README.md

 *** Please note that this airflow AMI is created with the following features in mind although all these subpackages are installed:
 - Celery as the worker task executor
 - Elasticache is the queue used for Celery
-- RDS MySQL is the database used for both airflow
+- RDS MySQL is the database used for the airflow metadata
 - Airflow logs are rotated out every night using logrotate since they get very large quickly
 - Chrony to keep time up to date
 - Airflow services using systemd